mattfawcett/php-hoptoad-notifier/README.markdown

 # Introduction

-This is a very rough first stab at a PHP [Hoptoad](http://hoptoadapp.com) notifier.
-I'm using it in production right now with success but that's no guarantee it won't take down your site, destroy your business and ransom your family.
+This is a fork of Rich Cavanaugh's php-hoptoad-notifier which is a rough first stab at a PHP [Hoptoad](http://hoptoadapp.com) notifier.
+Iv changed it slightly so that it doesn't rely on any PEAR packages.
+It uses spyc (included) to generate yaml and uses the phps curl.
+This is my preference as it means that I don't need to install additional packages on my servers.

 # Known Bugs